dahanbn/python-playground/misc/Setting up PyLSP in .venv of a python project.md

       In your project’s virtual environment (you are using a virtual environment, right?)

+On Windows:
-  pip install python-lsp-server[all] python-lsp-black mypy-ls pyls-isort
+  pip install python-lsp-server[all] python-lsp-black mypy-ls pyls-isort On Mac: pip install python-lsp-server\[all\] python-lsp-black mypy-ls pyls-isort

   And any other PyLSP plugins you see fit, these are the ones I use most.